putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 The homing signal was just ahead, coming from a depression in the forest floor.
 A thick overhang of ferns, branches and leaves gave it a domelike appearance, almost as if the cluster had been formed into a makeshift hut.
 Taking one last look for signs of danger, FD-472 slipped through the opening into it.
 LW-312, gun raised, alert to any danger, took cover to watch over the clearing.

 FD-472’s helmet vision quickly adjusted to the darkness inside.
 He stumbled back and gasped at the scene before him.
 The air, foul with death, burned his nostrils.
 His inhalation was so sharp, the air so curdled, that he choked.
-LW-312, hearing this on his commlink, closed the few yards to the cluster in seconds and dove in, blaster at the ready.
+LW-312, hearing this on his commlink, closed the few meters to the cluster in seconds and dove in, blaster at the ready.
 It wasn’t needed.

 Instead of a nest of Rebels to be dispatched they’d found an abattoir.